What to know about Trump's deployment of National Guard troops to LA protests

-President Donald Trump says he's deploying 2,000 California National Guard troops to Los Angeles to respond to immigration protests, over the objections of California Gov. Gavin Newsom.
+President Donald Trump has deployed at least 300 California National Guard troops to Los Angeles to respond to immigration protests, over the objections of California Gov. Gavin Newsom.

 This time, however, Trump is acting in opposition to Newsom, who under normal circumstances would retain control and command of California's National Guard.
 While Trump said that federalizing the troops was necessary to “address the lawlessness” in California, the Democratic governor said the move was “purposely inflammatory and will only escalate tensions.”

-Here are some things to know about when and how the president can deploy troops on U.S. soil.
+Here are some things to know about the guard's deployment Sunday and conditions under which the president can deploy troops on U.S. soil.

+Guard members arrived to specifically to protect federal buildings, including the downtown detention center where protesters concentrated.

+They stood shoulder to shoulder, carrying long guns and riot shields as protesters shouted “shame” and “go home.”
+After some closely approached the guard members, another set of uniformed officers advanced on the group, shooting smoke-filled canisters into the street.

 Generally, federal military forces are not allowed to carry out civilian law enforcement duties against U.S. citizens except in times of emergency.